 Campus security is everyone's responsibility, and it is necessary to maintain sound and sensible precautions.
-It is therefore important for members of the college community to report any and all questionable incidents.
-Crimes which occur on campus are to be reported immediately to the Student Life Department whose office is located in the Welcome Center.
+It is therefore important for college community members to report any and all questionable incidents.
+Crimes that occur on campus are to be reported immediately to the Student Life Director, whose office is located in the Welcome Center.
 Persons who may assist in reporting criminal actions include any staff or faculty member, Residence Hall Staff, or the Student Life Department staff.
-Victims or witnesses of criminal activities are directed to complete an Incident Report which details the facts surrounding the crime.
+Victims or witnesses of criminal activities are directed to complete an Incident Report, which details the facts surrounding the crime.
 Report forms are available from the Student Life Office.
-In cases involving violation of local, state, or federal laws, the Elizabeth City Police are notified for appropriate follow up.
+In cases involving local, state, or federal law violations, the Elizabeth City Police are notified for appropriate follow up.
 The university cooperates fully with any investigation conducted by proper authorities.
-In the event of a crime that poses a threat to the campus community, a timely warning will be made through the college's regular announcement processes and the implementation of the campus notification system.
-In situations where there is an immediate threat to the health or safety of those on campus, the campus will be given a timely warning through the audio emergency broadcast system as well as the electronic mail system and the campus Emergency Response Plan will be implemented.
+In the event of a crime that threatens the campus community, a timely warning will be made through the college's regular announcement processes and the implementation of the campus will be given a timely warning through the audio emergency broadcast system as well as the electronic mail system, and the campus Emergency Response Plan will be implemented.
 Either of these systems may not be utilized at that time if they would compromise efforts to contain the emergency.
 Upon confirmation of a significant threat to the campus, instructions for response and evacuation will be communicated in a timely warning.